bat/bat/README.md

 NOTE: This a a form of bat (https://github.com/bat/bat) for the implementation of MPI.
-The branch "bat" will be kept vanilla.
+The master branch will be kept vanilla.
 The release branches will be modified for the MPI implementation.

 BAT - Bayesian Analysis Toolkit
 ===============================